-Reporting Month: August 2011
+Reporting Month: April 2013

 FORM 423-1A

 Line No. Column Justification

-1 Н (1) §366.093(3)(d) The information under "Invoice Price", identifies the basic component of the contract pricing mechanism.
+1-2 Н (1) §366.093(3)(d) The information under "Invoice Price", identifies the basic component of the contract pricing mechanism.
 Disclosure of the invoice price, particularly if in conjunction with information under other columns discussed below, would enable suppliers to determine the pricing mechanisms of their competitors.
 The likely result would be greater price convergence in future bidding.
-Disclosure would also result in a reduced ability on the part of a major purchaser such as PEF to bargain for price concessions, since suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then expect.
+Disclosure would also result in a reduced ability on the part of a major purchaser such as DEF to bargain for price concessions, since suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then expect.

-1 I (2) §366.093(3)(d) Disclosure of the Invoice Amount, when divided by the Volume figure available from column G, would also disclose the Invoice Price in column.
+1-2 I (2) §366.093(3)(d) Disclosure of the Invoice Amount, when divided by the Volume figure available from column G, would also disclose the Invoice Price in column.

-1 1 (3) §366.093(3)(d) Disclosure of the Discount, in conjunction with other information under columns K, L, M or N, could also disclose the Invoice Price shown in column H by mathematical deduction.
-In addition, disclosure of discounts resulting from bargaining concessions would impair the ability of PEF to obtain such concessions in the future for the reasons discussed in item (1) above.
+1-2 J (3) $\$366.093(3)(d)$ Disclosure of the Discount, in conjunction with other information under columns K, L, M or N, could also disclose the Invoice Price shown in column H by mathematical deduction.
+In addition, disclosure of discounts resulting from bargaining concessions would impair the ability of DEF to obtain such concessions in the future for the reasons discussed in item (1) above.

-1 K (4) §366.093(3)(d) See item (3) above.
+1-2 K (4) §366.093(3)(d) See item (3) above.

-1 L (5) §366.093(3)(d) See item (3) above.
+1-2 L (5) §366.093(3)(d) See item (3) above.

-1 M (6) §366.093(3)(d) See item (3) above.
+1-2 M (6) §366.093(3)(d) See item (3) above.

-1 (7) §366.093(3)(d) See item (3) above.
+1-2 N (7) §366.093(3)(d) See item (3) above.
 This column is particularly sensitive because it is usually the same as or only slightly different from the Invoice Price in column H.

-1 0 (8) §366.093(3)(d) Disclosure of the Transportation to Terminal Charges, in conjunction with the information under column P, would also disclose the Effective Purchase Price in column N by subtracting them from the Delivered Price available in column Q.
+1-2 0 (8) §366.093(3)(d) Disclosure of the Transportation to Terminal Charges, in conjunction with the information under column P, would also disclose the Effective Purchase Price in column N by subtracting them from the Delivered Price available in column Q.

-1 P (9) §366.093(3)(d) See item (8) above.
+1-2 P (9) §366.093(3)(d) See item (8) above.

-FORM 423-2 Plant Name, Line No. Column Justification Transfer Facility - Associated, 1-3 Transfer Facility - Crystal River, 1-15 Transfer Facility - IMT, 1-8 Transfer Facility - UBT, 1-9 н (10) §366.093(3)(d) The Effective Purchase Price is also found on Form 423-2A, column L, and on Form 423-2B, column G. In nearly every case it is the same as the FOB Mine Price found under column F on Form 423-2A, which is the current contract price of coal purchased from each supplier PEF, adjusted for quality.
-Disclosure of this information would enable suppliers to determine the prices of their competitors, which would likely result in greater price convergence in future bidding.
-Disclosure would also result in a reduced ability on the part of a major purchaser such as PEF to bargain for price concessions since suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then expect.
-In addition, disclosure of the Effective Purchase Price would also disclose the Total Transportation Cost in column H by subtracting column G from the FOB Plant Price in column I. Transfer Facility - Associated, 1-3 Transfer Facility - Crystal River, 1- 15 Transfer Facility - IMT, 1- 8 Transfer Facility - UBT, 1- 9 I (11) §366.093(3)(d) See item (25) below.
-In addition, disclosure of the Total Transportation Cost would also disclose the Effective Purchase Price in column G when subtracted from the FOB Plant Price in column I.
+FORM 423-2 Plant Name, Line No. Column Justification Transfer Facility - Associated, 1-6 Transfer Facility - Crystal River, 1-6 Transfer Facility - IMT, 1- 5 Transfer Facility - UBT, 0 Н (10) §366.093(3)(d) The Effective Purchase Price is also found Form 423-2A, column L, and on Form 423-2B, column G. In near every case it is the same as the FOB Mine Price found under column on Form 423-2A, which is the current contract price of coal purchase from each supplier DEF, adjusted for quality.
+Disclosure of the information would enable suppliers to determine the prices of the competitors, which would likely result in greater price convergence future bidding.
+Disclosure would also result in a reduced ability on part of a major purchaser such as DEF to bargain for price concession since suppliers would be reluctant or unwilling to grant concession that other potential purchasers would then expect.
+In additi- disclosure of the Effective Purchase Price would also disclose the To Transportation Cost in column H by subtracting column G from FOB Plant Price in column I. Transfer Facility - Associated, 1-6 Transfer Facility - Crystal River, 1-6 Transfer Facility - IMT, 1- 5 Transfer Facility - UBT, 0 I (11) §366.093(3)(d) See item (25) below.
+In addition, disclosure of the Total Transportation Cost would also disclose the Effective Purchas Price in column G when subtracted from the FOB Plant Price column I.